A compelling story

-Writing something that would barely make a materialization is a career-killer.
+Writing something, that would hardly make a materialization is a career-killer.
 If it won't make it into a movie or, so, then it's probably too grotesque. but the fantasy genre is even more 'infested' with abstractus.
 So, could fiction books be any helpful?

 The practical fiction

 There are great examples of the classic literature, where fiction plays a teacher better than any college, in terms of examination technique: Sherlock Holmes, Huckleberry Finn, Oliver Twist, and others in the events of history.
-Could fantasy bring something similar to the table, other than a premise of good vs evil?
+Could the fantasy genre bring something similar to the table, other than a premise of good vs evil?

 It could and it does

 The quality writing, not driven by any material success, only for having a scientific interest in itself - is a rare combination of both worlds.
 We are filled with media, social networks, virtual and real luxuries, artificial and not-so artificial intelligence, from one side, from the other – competitive self-publishing market.
 More and more of independent authors are trying to prove their point, but lose ‘the agenda’ of science in the fantasy genre department.